hmsvigle/InterviewQns/Azure-Qns.md

 10. Attach PV as

 11. What is Service Principal ?
+	* Can MFA be enabled for it ? - No
 12. What is Managed Service Idenity ?
+	* Can MFA be enabled for it ? - Not applicable
+	* Meant for connection between Azure Resources, not outside

 13. What is Private DNS Zone ?
 	* What is Virtual Network Link ?